 The 25th edition of Bluesfest in 2019 features big names like The Killers, Eric Church, Backstreet Boys, Kygo Logic, Jessie Reyez, Alexisonfire, Snoop Dogg, Kane Brown, The Glorious Sons, CHVRCHES, First Aid Kit, Wu-Tang Clan, The Offspring, Elle King and Buddy Guy, to name just a few.

 Several of Ottawa’s great musical acts will also perform, including Area Resident, BlakDenim, Future States, GARÇONS, Loon Choir, Moonfruits, Rebecca Noelle, Renée Landry, and more.

 - Bluesfest began in 1994 and quickly grew to become one of the biggest events of its kind anywhere.
-Some of the biggest names in music have performed at Bluesfest over the years, including Sting, Van Morrison, Bob Dylan, The White Stripes, The Black Eyed Peas, James Brown and countless others.
+Some of the biggest names in music have performed at Bluesfest over the years, including the Red Hot Chili Peppers, Sting, Van Morrison, Bob Dylan, The White Stripes, The Black Eyed Peas, James Brown and countless others.

-- The festival features hundreds of acts on five different stages.
+- The festival features hundreds of acts on four different stages.

 - Food, drink, souvenir and music kiosks surround the festival site.

-- The festival has twice won the Gold Award for Waste Minimization from the Recycling Council of Ontario for its green initiatives.
+- The festival has won the Gold Award for Waste Minimization several times from the Recycling Council of Ontario for its green initiatives.

 - The festival is a non-for-profit organization that relies on 3,500 volunteers to make it happen – and gives back to the community in many ways.